blackducksoftware/ohloh_api/reference/activity_fact.md

 curl https://www.openhub.net/projects/{project_id}/analyses/latest/activity_facts.xml
 ```

 The call returns one Activity for each month, starting at the first month in which any code exists, and ending at the current month.
-If Ohloh has not created a new Analysis for this Project in a long time, the ActivityFacts for the months following the time of the last Analysis will contain zeros.
+If Open Hub has not created a new Analysis for this Project in a long time, the ActivityFacts for the months following the time of the last Analysis will contain zeros.

 The results cannot be paginated or filtered.
 Results are sorted chronologically.